 Bypass solutions are the solutions traditionally used for inrush-current limiter ("ICL") circuits.
-The capacitor inrushcurrent is limited by a resistor (refer to R{LIM} in Figure 1 to Figure 4) which can be either a fixed-value resistor or a temperature-variable resistor.
-Temperature- variable resistors usually present a negative thermal coefficient (NTC) so that the resistor has a high-Z value in cold-state, that is, at startup, and a low impedance value at steady-state.
-The low-value resistor is required at steady-state to limit the power losses dissipated by this resistor, which becomes redundant as soon as the startup is finished.
+The capacitor inrush-current is limited by a resistor (refer to R{LIM} in Figure 1 to Figure 4) which can be either a fixed-value resistor or a temperature-variable resistor.
+Temperature-variable resistors present usually a negative thermal coefficient (NTC) so that the resistor will have a high impedance value in cold-state, i.e. at start-up, and a low impedance value at steady-state.
+The low-value resistor is required at steady-state to limit the power losses dissipated by this resistor which becomes redundant as soon as the start-up is finished.
 But to reduce the NTC resistor losses, a better solution is then to turn on a switch in parallel to bypass its impedance.

-Designers were used to use a mechanical relay for the bypass switch (see S1 on Figure 4).
+Designers were used to use a mechanical relay for the bypass switch (cf. S1 on Figure 4).
 But such technologies have several drawbacks, for example: